 The timing of these tutorials is perfect though – with school ending next week and playing outside in the afternoon stretching into the evening hours, those bugs are out with a vengeance!

 Plus with summer holidays like Memorial Day, the 4th of July and Labor day, I don’t think it’s possible to be over-prepared when it comes to repelling mosquitoes and bugs.
+That’s why I ALWAYS have homemade bug repellent on hand!

 According to the Center for Disease Control (CDC), over 700 million people get a mosquito borne illness every year, including the well known Zika Virus, Malaria and West Nile Virus.